untangled-web/untangled-cookbook/recipes/load-samples/README.md

-# Parallel Loading
+# Load Samples

-This is a simple app that shows a couple of ways to use the `load` API.
+This is a simple app that shows a couple of ways to use the `load` API to load lists of things from the server, and also refresh them based on idents.
-(available in untangled client 0.6.0)
+This API is available in untangled client 0.6.0+.

 See `src/client/app/core.cljs` for examples of using load at startup to pull in specific targeted items.